 A month later, on Aug.
 23, Variety wrote a follow-up story, saying “showbiz has rebounded in great shape” after two weeks of curfews.

-In its cursory coverage of the race riots, Variety failed to mention the horrific events that unfolded at the nearby Algiers Motel, where three black men were killed and nine others were brutally beaten.
+In its coverage of the race riots, Variety (like most other news outlets) had no mention the horrific events that unfolded at the nearby Algiers Motel, where three black men were killed and nine others were brutally beaten.
 The incident is at the center of Kathryn Bigelow’s new movie “Detroit.”
 In 1968, Variety wrote a piece speculating about a movie version of John Hersey’s nonfiction book “The Algiers Motel Incident,” which came out that year.
+(That book was the first to shine a spotlight on the Algiers.)
 However, a film adaptation was never made.

 Some politicians clung to the belief that the media was at fault.
 Ten months after the Detroit events, Variety reported that broadcast news coverage had been examined by a House investigations subcommittee, as well as investigators from the House Committee on Un-American Activities and at least one judiciary committee; all were probing the three networks “because of a suspicion that unfairness [in coverage] might be revealed.”
 The networks were given a clean bill of health.

 As part of Variety’s Jan.
 3, 1968, recap of the riots, FCC Commissioner Nicholas Johnson wrote a guest column arguing that the demonstrations were not incomprehensible, as many politicians in D.C. had suggested.
 Johnson wrote that the uprising was not senseless, random violence, stressing that a riot is “a form of communication.
 A riot is somebody talking … someone saying ‘You’re not listening to me.’ ”

 |“A riot is somebody talking … somebody saying ‘You’re not listening to me.’”|